nathanonn/next-sololedger/notes/prompts.md

 # create wireframes based on plan (copilot version)

 Based on this plan outlined at #notes/plan.md, give me the ux flow map and screen-by-screen content using the ASCII wireframe.
 Put it at #notes/wireframes.md.
 IMPORTANT: Always wrap codeblocks with triple backticks around the wireframes for proper formatting.

+---

+Put the plan at .
+You have my permission to edit files nows.

+Then, give me the ux flow map and screen-by-screen content using the ASCII wireframe.

+Put it at

+IMPORTANT: Always wrap codeblocks with triple backticks around the wireframes for proper formatting.

 # Implementation